arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 | KafkaControlledAccess  | Kafka Restricted User   | kafkarestricted@xxxxxx.onmicrosoft.com |
 | SparkControlledAccess  | Spark Restricted User   | sparkrestricted@xxxxxx.onmicrosoft.com |
 | HbaseControlledAccess  | Hbase Restricted User   | hbaserestricted@xxxxxx.onmicrosoft.com |

+HDInsightAdministrator group would have Admin access to all cluster resources while the other groups will have controlled access to the cluster resources which would be managed by Ranger.
+User’s assigned to these groups will inherit the access provided.
    ![Users](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture34.png)

    ![Groups](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture35.png)